Promoted articles

 -

-Ordering an Evie Pass
+Purchasing an Evie Pass

-- Sign in
+- Sign in;

-- Select Profile in the bottom navigation bar
+- Select Profile in the bottom navigation bar;

-- Choose Evie Pass from the list
+- Choose Evie Pass from the list;

 Please allow up to 2 weeks for your card to be delivered.
+If your card does not arrive and you would like a refund, please get in touch with support.

-- Return to the Profile page in the Evie App and choose "Evie Pass" from the list
+- Return to the Profile page in the Evie App and choose "Evie Pass" from the list;

-- This time tap the "Activate Evie Pass" button
+- This time, tap the "Activate Evie Pass" button;

 -